 - Compound (COMP) $181.50 (↑0.43%).

 Hope you enjoyed our crypto digest.
 As always, quite a lot happened!
-For similar updates each week, as well as educational content and latest crypto news, give us a follow on Twitter, Facebook, Reddit or Telegram.
+For similar updates each week, as well as educational content and latest crypto news, subscribe to our blog and give us a follow on Twitter, Facebook, Reddit or Telegram.